-Alternative dispute resolution (1) If an alternative dispute resolution agent- (a) concludes that there is no reasonable probability of the parties resolving their dispute through that process, the agent may terminate the process by notice to the parties; or (b) has resolved, or assisted parties in resolving, their dispute, the agent may- (i) record the resolution of that dispute in the form of an order; and (ii) if the parties to the dispute consent to that order, submit it to the High Court to be made a consent order, in terms of its rules.
-(2) With the consent of a complainant, a consent order confirmed in terms of subsection (1)(b) may include an award of damages to that complainant.
-5 Initiating complaint to Commission 71.
+124 referred the matter to the agent may file a complaint with the Commission in accordance with section 71.
+(3) If an alternative dispute resolution agent has resolved, or assisted parties in resolving their dispute, the agent may- (a) record the resolution of that dispute in the form of an order, and (b) if the parties to the dispute consent to that order, submit it to the Tribunal or the High Court to be made a consent order, in terms of its rules.
+(4) With the consent of a complainant, a consent order confirmed in terms of subsection (3)(b) may include an award of damages to that complainant.
+5 Initiating complaint to Commission 10 71.
 (1) Any person may file a complaint concerning a matter contemplated in section 69 (1)(c)(ii) or (2)(b) with the Commission in the prescribed manner and form, alleging that a person has acted in a manner inconsistent with this Act.
-(2) The Commission may directly initiate a complaint concerning any alleged prohibited conduct on its own motion, or- (a) when directed to do so by the Minister in terms of section 86(b); or (b) on the request of- 15 (i) a provincial consumer protection authority;(ii) another regulatory authority; or 20 (iii) an accredited consumer protection group.
-Part B Commission investigations Investigation by Commission 25 72.
-(1) Upon initiating or receiving a complaint in terms of this Act, the Commission may- (a) issue a notice of non-referral to the complainant in the prescribed form, if the complaint- (i) appears to be frivolous or vexatious; (ii) does not allege any facts which, if true, would constitute grounds for a 30 remedy under this Act; or (iii) is prevented, in terms of section 116, from being referred to the Tribunal; (b) refer the complaint to an alternative dispute resolution agent, a provincial consumer protection authority or a consumer court for the purposes of assisting the parties to attempt to resolve the dispute in terms of section 70, unless the parties have previously and unsuccessfully attempted to resolve the dispute in that manner; 35 (c) refer the complaint to another regulatory authority with jurisdiction over the matter for investigation; or (d) direct an inspector to investigate the complaint as quickly as practicable, in any other case.
-40 (2) At any time during an investigation, the Commission may designate one or more persons to assist the inspector conducting the investigation contemplated in subsection (1).
-45 Outcome of investigation 73.
-(1) After receiving a report of an investigation into a complaint, the Commission (a) issue a notice of non-referral to the complainant in the prescribed form; (b) refer the matter to the National Prosecuting Authority, if the Commission alleges that a person has committed an offence in terms of this Act; or (c) if the Commission believes that a person has engaged in prohibited conduct- 50
+(2) The Commission may directly initiate a complaint concerning any alleged prohibited conduct on its own motion, or- (a) when directed to do so by the Minister in terms of section 86(b); or (b) on the request of- (i) a provincial consumer protection authority; 15 (ii) another regulatory authority; or • (iii) an accredited consumer protection group.
+20 Part B Commission investigations Investigation by Commission 72.
+(1) Upon initiating or receiving a complaint in terms of this Act, the Commission may-(a) issue a notice of non-referral to the complainant in the prescribed form, if the complaint- 25 (i) appears to be frivolous or vexatious; (ii) does not allege any facts which, if true, would constitute grounds for a remedy under this Act; or (iii) is prevented, in terms of section 116, from being referred to the Tribunal; (b) refer the complaint to an alternative dispute resolution agent, a provincial consumer protection authority or a consumer court for the purposes of assisting the parties to attempt to resolve the dispute in terms of section 70, unless the parties have previously and unsuccessfully attempted to resolve the dispute in that manner; (c) refer the complaint to another regulatory authority with jurisdiction over the matter for investigation; or (d) direct an inspector to investigate the complaint as quickly as practicable, in 35 any other case.
+(2) At any time during an investigation, the Commission may designate one or more persons to assist the inspector conducting the investigation contemplated in subsection (1).
+40